-It is not known whether acetaminophen and butalbital will harm an unborn baby.
+It is not known whether Allzital will harm an unborn baby.
 However, this medicine can cause seizures in a newborn if the mother takes the medicine late in pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Allzital is not approved for use by anyone younger than 18 years old.

 How should I take Allzital?

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using acetaminophen and butalbital.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Allzital.

 If you need surgery, tell your surgeon you currently use this medicine.
 You may need to stop for a short time.

-Do not stop using acetaminophen and butalbital suddenly, or you could have unpleasant withdrawal symptoms.
+Do not stop using Allzital suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture and heat.

-Keep track of the amount of medicine used from each new bottle.
-Butalbital is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Keep track of your medicine.
+Allzital is a drug of abuse and you should be aware if anyone is using it improperly or without a prescription.